jacklund/jacklund.github.io/_posts/2024-05-31-Why I Hate Go.md

 ## Data Encapsulation

-I already talked about this briefly above, but, honestly, data encapsulation is a thing.
-An important one.
+I already talked about this briefly above, but, honestly, data encapsulation is a thing, an important one.
 Making fields public by default is a surefire way to introduce unintentional coupling into your code, a lesson I thought we had all learned about 30 years ago.

 ## Error Handling